Automatically connecting USB devices at virtual machine power on (1648)

 You can use the auto clean option in usb.autoconnect:

-- autoclean:1 - autoconnect if a device matches the pattern, removed if the VM is powered on and no device matches the pattern, removed if disconnected via the UI.
+autoclean:1 - autoconnect if a device matches the pattern, removed if the VM is powered on and no device matches the pattern, removed if disconnected through the UI.

-In Workstation 5.5 and on, the parameters for autoconnecting USB devices have been expanded to include the USB device name and path, in addition to the already supported PID and VID syntax.
-Workstation also makes extra information available in the vmware.log file, located in the virtual machines's directory, to make entering these parameters easier.
+The parameters for autoconnecting USB devices are expanded to include the USB device name and path, in addition to the already supported PID and VID syntax.
+Workstation also makes extra information available in the vmware.log file, located in the virtual machine directory, to make entering these parameters easier.